Raymond-JV/DiscordDM/README.md

 &nbsp;

 ![dds](https://user-images.githubusercontent.com/23642921/61591021-c0761c00-ab75-11e9-86d7-eb9d4048638a.PNG)
-#### When poisoned, damage is dealt at the end of the damage calculation and lasts 4 turns.
+#### Poison lasts 4 turns and deals extra damage to the inflicted at the end of the damage calculation.

 &nbsp;

 ![guthans](https://user-images.githubusercontent.com/23642921/61591022-c10eb280-ab75-11e9-8055-cb629dda14fb.PNG)
-#### Attacks with the heal property regen the health of the attacker
+#### Attacks with the heal property regen the health of the attacker.

 &nbsp;